robotology/superquadric-model/tutorial/README.md

     in.addDouble(blob_points[i].y);
 }
 //0 is for getting the estimated superquadric, 1 is for getting the filtered estimated superquadric cmd.addInt(0);

+//1 is for resetting the superquadric, 0 for keeping using the previous computed superquadrics.
+// Usually, the filter needs to be reset when the object or its pose change.
+// If nothing is specified, the filter is never reset. cmd.addInt(0);

 superqRpc.write(cmd, reply);